fsr-de/myHPI/README.md

 ### Code style

 We recommend installing a pre-commit hook with `pre-commit install`.
-That will (look at `.pre-commit-config.yaml`) before every commit
+The [hook](.pre-commit-config.yaml) will do the following steps before every commit:

 - run `autoflake` with a couple of flags to remove unused imports,
 - run `isort .` to sort imports,
 - run `black .` to format the python code.
 You can also check out the [IDE integration](https://github.com/psf/black#editor-integration)
 - run `prettier-eslint --write --list-different` to format the JavaScript code and Markdown files.
-You can also check out the [Prettier IDE integration](https://prettier.io/docs/en/editors.html)
+You can also check out the [Prettier IDE integration](https://prettier.io/docs/en/editors.html), e. g. the [prettier-eslint](vscode:extension/rvest.vs-code-prettier-eslint) Visual Studio Code extension

 If you want to do that manually, run `pre-commit run --all-files`.
 Next to that, we also run `pylint myhpi` to check for semantic issues in the code.